ssha-org/ssha_web/content/conference.md

 <br />
 <i>Hotel Information & Reservations</i>

 SSHA recognizes that you have a number of options when securing hotel accommodations for the annual meeting.
 It is important to keep in mind that SSHA has made a major commitment to the Palmer House Hilton in order to secure a large block of quality hotel rooms at competitive prices in a convenient location.
 SSHA is legally bound to fill these rooms.
-Not to do so has severe financial implications for SSHA, both in 2022 and in years to come and will almost certainly raise your costs of attending future annual meetings.
-If you require a hotel in Chicago, we would very much appreciate it if you would reserve your room at the Palmer House Hilton.
+Not to do so has severe financial implications for SSHA, both in 2023 and in years to come, and will almost certainly raise your costs of attending future annual meetings.
-&emsp;
-Reserve your hotel room at the Palmer House by Hilton, located on the Magnificent Mile which is Chicago’s premier commercial district.
-The vibrant, bustling area is home to upscale shops, luxe fashion outlets, with fine dining and gorgeous panoramic city views.

-SSHA attendees receive a discounted hotel rate of $189.00++ per night.
-Make your reservation before October 15, 2022, to take advantage of hotel availability and rate.
-Prices and availability will not be guaranteed after October 15, so make your reservation soon to take advantage of the discounted conference rate.

-**To access the hotel reservation site to make your reservation, please click the following link:** <a href="https://book.passkey.com/event/50326880/owner/1455/home" target="_blank">SSHA Hilton Reservations</a>.
-&emsp;
-If you would like to reserve your room before or after the event dates shown, please call the Hilton Reservations Department directly at 1-800-445-8667 and reference group code: SSH.
-&emsp;
-<i>Palmer House Hilton
-17 East Monroe Street
-Chicago, Illinois 60603
-USA</i>
 <br />
 <i>Awards and Grants</i>